-What You Should Expect of the Psychotherapist
+What You Should Expect of the Therapist

 Confidence may be heightened if the therapist has certification in areas of particular interest to you.
-For example, if you are looking for group therapy, certification as a group therapist (CGP), or if you are looking for help with an alcohol problem or in getting treatment for a loved one, certification as an addictions specialist.
+For example, if you are looking for group therapy, certification as a group psychotherapist (CGP), or if you are looking for help with an alcohol problem or in getting treatment for a loved one, certification as an addictions specialist.

 What to Tell the Therapist in the Initial Phone Contact